Table of Contents

 Weighted blankets for complex PTSD

 Weighted blankets are becoming popular for those dealing with complex Post Traumatic Stress Disorder (C-PTSD).
 The deep pressure stimulation provided by the blanket can be calming and help individuals to recover from their traumatic memories.
 The blanket’s pressure helps to relax the body and mind, creating a sense of safety and security.
-This makes it easier to refocus attention away from the painful memories, while reducing symptoms such as anxiety and difficulty sleeping.
+This makes it easier to refocus attention away from the painful memories, while reducing symptoms such as anxiety and difficulty sleeping with CPTSD.

 Weighted blankets can be used alongside the EMDR Protocol, which is modified specifically for those who have unstable complex PTSD.
 This protocol helps to process the trauma and heal, giving people the tools they need to lead a happier life.